ErinaTheDummy/SwordToShield/Character_Creation/Classes/Warlock.md

 # Warlock Invocations

 ### Devil's Sight
-You see in complete darkness as if it is bright light out to a range of 120 feet.
+You see in complete darkness as if it is bright light out to a range of 120 feet, and also grants you dimvision.
 This sight can see through magical darkness.

 ### Witch's Sight (level 6)
 Your patron teaches you the Detect Magic spell, this spell does not count against your spells known and carries no risk of sanity drain.